hoopstreet/TikTok-Prompt-Generator/README.md

 For more details, please refer to our ||coming soon release blog post||.
 Or try the model out in our [playground demo](https://moondream.ai/c/playground).

+The following instructions demonstrate how to run the model locally using Transformers.
+We also offer a [cloud API](https://moondream.ai/c/docs/quickstart) with a generous free tier that can help you get started quicker!

 ## Usage

 Load the model and prepare it for inference.
 We use [FlexAttention for inference](https://pytorch.org/blog/flexattention-for-inference/), so calling `.compile()` is critical for fast decoding.
 Our `compile` implementation also handles warmup, so you can start making requests directly once it returns.